lioarce01/medcare-hackaton/docs/USER_GUIDE.md

-# MedTracker User Guide
+# MedCare+ User Guide

 ## Getting Started

 ### Creating an Account

-1. Visit the MedTracker website
+1. Visit the MedCare+ website
 2. Click "Register" in the top right corner
 3. Fill in your details:
    - Email address